-How do we know if SEN provision is effective?
+How do we know if SEND provision is effective?

-Children with very specific educational needs have a Pupil Profile which includes an Individual Provision Plan (IPP).
-This is drawn up together with class teacher, parents and child with input from the SENCo and external professionals where appropriate.
+Children with very specific educational needs have a Pupil Profile which includes a SEND Pupil Profile.
+This is drawn up together with class teacher, parents/carers and child with input from the SENDCo and external professionals where appropriate.
 Children will be working to achieve small steps of progress and successful outcomes.
 We review progress towards agreed outcomes termly, assessing whether the support that's been in place has made a difference and what we need to do next.
 We evaluate this progress against age related expectations in an 'assess, plan, do, review' cycle.
 When we run specific intervention programmes for groups of children we assess how successful they have been and use that information to decide on how best to run them in the future.

 The progress of all children is tracked throughout the school year by ongoing teacher assessment together with formal testing.
-School staff use an electronic system "integris", which is updated 3 times a year.
+School staff use an electronic system "Arbor", which is updated 4 times a year.

-More specific assessments may be used to make pre- and post-intervention comparisons such as Salford Reading and Sandwell maths tests.
+More specific assessment may be used to make pre- and post-intervention comparisons such as Salford Reading and Sandwell maths tests.
 Children's reading and spelling are assessed termly using the Holborn Reading Assessment and the Spelling Age Assessment.

-The governing body evaluates the success of the education that is provided for pupils with SEN (and all children) via termly governor meetings.
+The governing body evaluate the success of the education that is provided for pupils with SEND (and all children) via termly governor meetings.